justEhmadSaeed/docker-basics/compose-docker/README.md

 In this lesson, we will learn about:

 -   How to automate the containerization process
--   How to use Docker compose file
+-   How to use Docker Compose file

-## Automate Containerization Process
+## Compose Dockerization Process

 Well, it might be hard for us to write so lengthy commands repeatedly.
 How about automating all of that stuff?